dayvista/portfolio-website-v2/src/content/test.md

 ---
-title: test
+title: Use Markdown to Create a Blog with Next.js and Typescript
-slug: test
+slug: markdown-blog-with-next-js
-# hero_image: /images/blog/
+hero_image: nature.jpg
+# separate each tag with a comma
+tags: next.js,markdown,node.js,typescript
 ---

 # hello